JinjieNi/MegaDLMs/README.md

 # Todo List

-**This is an actively maintained codebase!
+**This is an actively maintained codebase.
 We will gradually support all of the below features.**

 🤲🏻 Contribute to this repo to enpower the development of diffusion language models!